 - Mr. Alex Neads (FT, 2013-2017).
 DPhil.
 Title: "Military Capacity Building: The Dilemmas of Building Other States’ Armies".
 Co-funded by Babcock International Group, UK and the College of Social and International Studies, University of Exeter.
 Awarded on 23 January 2017.

 - External Examiner, MA in International Affairs, King's College London, October 2018-October 2022.

 - External Examiner, MLitt in Terrorism Studies, St Andrews University, October 2016-January 2021.

 - Research Grant Proposal Reviewer, Humanities & Social Science Panel, Israel Science Foundation.

 - Monograph Reviewer, Cornell University Press; Routledge Middle Eastern Military Studies Series.

-- Article Referee, Defence Studies, Terrorism and Political Violence, Journal of Strategic Studies, International Affairs, Security Studies, European Journal of International Relations, Journal of Contemporary Ethnography, International Journal of Sport and Exercise Psychology.
+- Article Referee, Critical Military Studies, International Feminist Journal of Politics, Defence Studies, Terrorism and Political Violence, Journal of Strategic Studies, International Affairs, Security Studies, European Journal of International Relations, Journal of Contemporary Ethnography, International Journal of Sport and Exercise Psychology.

 External impact and engagement